Cohort Graduate Programs

 Upcoming Virtual Information Sessions

-Loyola offers prospective students virtual opportunities to learn more about the benefits and admission process of our cohort graduate programs.
+Loyola offers prospective students virtual opportunities to learn more about our cohort graduate programs, benefits, and admission process.
 Register today for a virtual information session or request a one-on-one session with a recruiter for a time that's convenient for you.
-Attendees will have the opportunity to complete an application and have their $60 application fee waived!
+Attendees will have the opportunity to speak with recruiters, if an online application is completed during the session, your $60 application fee will be waived!
+Register for a session today!

 - Entire program conducted in or near your school

-Hybrid programs and fully online cohort options available
+Hybrid programs and fully online program options available

 Professionally and Personally Rewarding